ramigs/nuxt-fauna-article/nuxt-fauna.md

 Pre-rendering at build time is not all we will be doing.
 We' ll also display additional, more dynamic repo info, using Vue.js for client-side hydration.

-Check out the finished working demo [here](https://elegant-hopper-28219e.netlify.app/).
+Check out the working demo [here](https://elegant-hopper-28219e.netlify.app/).

 ## Why a Repository Catalogue?